 The Danger Of Paying Only Your Credit Card Minimum Requirement

 If you own a credit card, you need to be warned about something: make sure that you will stay clear of the credit card minimum.
-When you get your monthly billing statement, you will see in there a box labelled minimum payment and beside that, you will see a small amount of money.
+When you get your monthly billing statement, you will see in there a box labelled minimum payment and besides that, you will see a small amount of money.
 This amount is usually a lot smaller than the total bill.

 That is the amount that you need to stay away from.